compbiocore/Workflows_on_OSCAR/README.md

 This repo tracks the development of a user-friendly CLI tool for installing and configuring Nextflow and Snakemake workflow management tools on Brown's HPC cluster, OSCAR, so that users can easily and efficiently deploy reproducible, scalable pipelines for compute intensive tasks.

 To set up Nextflow and Snakemake for OSCAR, just `git clone` this repo into your `HOME` directory on OSCAR.
-Once this is done, you can then type the following command:
+Once this is done, copy and paste the following command into your terminal:

 ```bash ~/workflows_on_OSCAR/install_me/install.sh && source ~/.bashrc```